 Answered By: Laura Montanez Last Updated: Aug 16, 2018 Views: 27

-EBSCO, the company behind Quick Search, defines academic journals as journals that publish articles which carry footnotes and bibliographies and whose intended audience is comprised of some kind of research community."
+EBSCO, the company behind Quick Search, defines academic journals as "journals that publish articles which carry footnotes and bibliographies and whose intended audience is comprised of some kind of research community."

 Expert Peer Review - articles appearing in a journal are reviewed by experts (either internal or external to the journal) whose credentials are known and who are experts within the subject matter of the article under review.
 The author's identity might be known or unknown.

 You can find peer-reviewed articles in two ways:

 Many of our databases have peer-reviewed titles.
 In these databases, there will be a limiter that can be set to appear on the search screen.

-To search for peer-reviewed journals only, attach and RV Y to the end of your search.
+To search for peer-reviewed journals only, attach 'AND RV Y' to the end of your search.
 RV is the tag for peer reviewed and Y is the variable indicating "Yes."
 Example: blood neoplasms AND RV Y